 - Compliance with state and local laws relating to lobbying, including complete and accurate reporting of lobbying activities where required; and

 - Approval from the Senior Vice President, Global Government Relations, or his designee, prior to engaging in any contact or communication with elected or appointed officials, or their staff, on behalf of the Company.

 In full compliance with the LDA and the Lobbying-Related Policies, the Company's lobbying activities and expenses, as defined by IRC Section 162(e), are disclosed to the U.S. Congress on a quarterly basis.
 In addition, the Company files semi-annual reports detailing certain Federal Election Commission Act (FECA) contributions, honorary contributions, presidential library contributions, and payments for event costs.
 These reports are publicly accessible at the U. S. House of Representatives Office of the Clerk and the U.S Senate Office of Public Records websites.
 The practices of both UTC and RTN were consistent with the foregoing.

 RTX’s state lobbying activities are subject to regulation and reporting in virtually every jurisdiction in which the company or its affiliates do business.
-As a general rule, the company's state lobbying efforts are restricted to issues involving economic development and various business regulation issues that arise during legislative sessions in key states where the company maintains a substantial business presence.
-For the jurisdictions that provide online availability, filed reports for each of UTC and RTN for 2019 and prior years, as applicable, can be found at the following linked websites:
+As a general rule, the company's state and local lobbying efforts are restricted to issues involving economic development and various business regulation issues that arise during legislative sessions in key states where the company maintains a substantial business presence.
+For the jurisdictions that provide online availability, filed reports for each of UTC, RTN and RTX for 2020 and prior years, as applicable, can be found at the following linked websites: